mikeyny/blog/_posts/2016-09-02-having-fun-with-markov-chains.md

 we will need them later

-I already went and setup everything needed for this tutorial ,the files I available in [my github repo](https://github.com/mikeyny/_ebooks_bot) ,so head over and download the files or fork yourself a copy.
+I already went and setup everything needed for this tutorial ,the files are available in [my github repo](https://github.com/mikeyny/_ebooks_bot) ,so head over and download the files or fork yourself a copy.

 The repository includes

 secrets.py - add your app tokens and keys here.

 Profile   - Required to upload our files to heroku.
-Defines which files we will be running on heroku.
+It defines which files we will be running on heroku.

 Text - A folder containing many text sample text files to be used as our corpus ,for the tutorial I used jokes.txt which is extracted from **Jokes For All Occasions By EDWARD J. CLODE**
 You can also use your own custom text file ,a large collection can be found at [Project Gutenberg](http://www.gutenberg.org/)